eduardsui/edwork/README.md

 # edwork
 edwork is a lightweight decentralized, distributed read-write filesystem.
-It uses the UDP protocol for node sync.
+It uses UDP and SCTP/UDP protocol for node sync.
 For now, it should not be used in production.

 How it works
 ------------